 The majority of people born with single suture fusion will, after surgery, have a natural looking head shape.

 In most cases the condition does not affect brain development in any way.
-You can progress at school to the best of their ability, and can look forward to a healthy future.
+They can progress at school to the best of their ability, and can look forward to a healthy future.

 It may be a little different for people with complex craniosynostosis.
 The condition is more severe and, even with surgery, facial appearance is not always exactly like everyone else.